pam_systemd_home — Authenticate users and mount home directories via

 Takes an optional boolean argument.
 If yes or without the argument, the module will log debugging information as it operates.

-The module provides all four management operations:
+The module implements all four PAM operations:

 The following environment variables are initialized by the module and available to the processes of the user's session: